What is a Will?

 Important Provisions of a Will

 At Crow Estate Planning and Probate, we write every will to suit the client’s individual circumstances.
 We know that our each of our clients are unique and their estate planning requirements are different.
 We take the time to sit and down and get to know our clients’ situations and what they value.
-However, there are a few commonalities in virtually every will prepared by an experienced attorney.
+However, there are a few commonalities in virtually every will prepared by an experienced wills and trusts attorney.
 Here’s what they are:

 Define Your Family